Arindam Bagchi: Early life

-Bagchi has been an investment banker for two years before joining the Indian Foreign Service.
+Bagchi had been an investment banker for two years before joining the Indian Foreign Service.
 He has done his graduation in mathematics from the St. Stephen’s College, and post-graduation in management from the Indian Institute of Management Ahmedabad.

+Career

+He has previously served as Indian ambassador to Croatia from November 2018 to June 2020.
+His previous assignments include deputy high commissioner to Sri Lanka, and director in the Prime Minister's Office.
+As the Official Spokesperson of the Ministry, he has handled various critical issues and development like eastern Ladakh border standoff, India's COVID-19 responses and India's G20 presidency.